-This exceedance situation has an area of exceedance of 1 km2 and is located in the Swansea valley within the South Wales non-agglomeration zone.
+This exceedance situation has an area of exceedance of 1 km and is located in the Swansea valley within the South Wales non-agglomeration zone.
 The resident population associated with this exceedance situation is 1,712.
-This exceedance situation is adjacent to and shares common sources with the exceedance situation Swansea [Ni_UK0027_2013_1].
+This exceedance situation is adjacent to and shares common sources with the exceedance situation Swansea [Ni\UK0027\2014\1].

-Table 2 lists measured annual mean concentrations of Ni from the monitoring site in South Wales non-agglomeration zone from 2004 to 2013.
-There is one monitoring station in the South Wales non-agglomeration zone, Cwmystwyth (GB08544A) located towards the north of the South Wales non-agglomeration zone (277138, 274242) approximately 70 km from the exceedance situation South Wales [Ni_UK0041_2013_1].
-No exceedance of the Ni target value was measured at this monitoring site in 2013 or in previous years.
+Table 2 lists measured annual mean concentrations of Ni from the monitoring site in South Wales non-agglomeration zone from 2004 to 2014.
+There is one monitoring station in the South Wales non-agglomeration zone, Cwmystwyth (GB08544A) located towards the north of the zone (277138, 274242) approximately 70 km from the modelled exceedance situation South Wales [Ni\UK0041\2014\1].
+No exceedance of the Ni TV was measured at this monitoring site in 2014 or in previous years.

-The exceedance situation South Wales [Ni_UK0041_2013_1] is located adjacent to Swansea Urban Area agglomeration zone.
+The exceedance situation South Wales [Ni\UK0041\2014\1] is located adjacent to Swansea Urban Area agglomeration zone.
 The report on measures for UK0027, section 2.1, presents measured annual mean concentrations of Ni from monitoring sites in Swansea Urban Area agglomerations zone.
 These sites are located closer to the exceedance situation than the Cwmystwyth site in the South Wales zone.
-There is one measured exceedance at Pontardawe Tawe Terrace (GB1016A) in 2013.
-Figure 2 shows the location of the exceedance situation in detail.
-This map also shows the locations of the monitoring sites in the vicinity of the exceedance situation and the locations of local industrial sources.
-The map shows that Pontardawe Tawe Terrace is located within the adjacent exceedance situation Swansea [Ni_UK0027_2013_1].
-The measured concentrations of Ni at other monitoring sites within the Swansea Urban Area agglomeration zone were all below the target value in 2013.
+There is one measured exceedance at Pontardawe Tawe Terrace (GB1016A) in 2014.